April 2019 Update:

 - There is not concern given to having the Moon apply to such and such house lord of such and such topic.
 Strengthening the topic itself actually pertains to natural significators (see below).

 By natural significations I mean the significations of the planets themselves.
-These significations are in contrast to the accidental significations that planets take on by ruling or being in a certain house.
+These significations are in contrast to the accidental significations that planets take on by ruling or being in houses.
 Natural significations are much more immediate and overt.
 When a planet is generally strengthened or made more prominent, it is like turning the volume up on that planet’s energy and influence.

 Staking the Benefics

-In Chapter 2, Dorotheus advised to make the benefics strong and the malefics weak.
+In Chapter 3, Dorotheus advised to make the benefics strong and the malefics weak.
 By strong, he meant angular.
 He explicitly advised to put the benefics in the angles, especially the 1st or 10th.
 Presumably, we also want the malefics to be cadent.
 He noted that malefics in the Ascendant (or regarding it) slow things down and create trouble.
+Therefore, particularly avoid putting any malefics in the 1st or 10th house.

-In Chapter 5, Dorotheus advised to let Jupiter or Venus (the benefics) be in the 1st or the 10th.
-Additionally, he advised that they should be in good condition.
-By this he meant to avoid having them under the beams, retrograde, in a mutable sign, cadent, in a dark place, or regarded harshly or closely by malefics.
+In Chapter 6, Dorotheus advised to let Jupiter or Venus (the benefics) be in the 1st or the 10th.
+Additionally, he advised that they should be in good condition (see corruptions below).

 Therefore, we seek to make the benefics more prominent and strong, and the malefics less so.
 We harness the natural significations of the benefics for good and ease.
-When we can, we obscure the natural significations of the malefics for difficulty and trouble.
+When we can, we obscure the natural significations of the malefics by putting them in cadent places.

 Fortifying the Natural Significator